mantrajsframework/mantrad/docs/03-anatomy-of-a-mantra-project.md

 A Mantra project is located in a folder with the following assets:

-* Folders containing Mantra components (defined in mantraconfig.json configuration).
+* Folders containing Mantra components (defined in [mantraconfig.json](/docs/36-mantraconfig-json-file.md) file configuration).
-* Folders containing frontend (one or more), located at "/ui" folder.
+* Folders containing frontend (one or more), located at "/ui" folder with all its stuff.
-* mantraconfig.json file with project and applications properties.
+* [mantraconfig.json](/docs/36-mantraconfig-json-file.md) file with project and applications properties.

-A single project can define one or more applications, according to mantraconfig.json properties.
+A single project can define one or more related applications, according to mantraconfig.json properties.

 Mantra looks up that file to start one of the applications with *startapp* command, such as: